Skip to main content

 Main content

-A “Skip to main content” link should be added to help screen reader and keyboard users skip past your general site navigation and get straight to the content.
+A “Skip to main content” link should be added to help screen reader and keyboard users bypass your general site navigation and get straight to the content.
 You can use the skip link component from the GOV.UK Design System for this.

-Use <nav role="navigation"> to wrap groups of links that are not already in another context (for example, <footer>).
+Use <nav> to wrap groups of links that are not already in another context (for example, <footer>).
 Common examples of navigation sections are menus, tables of contents, and indexes.

 If you use more than one <nav> block in your page it is advisable to give each one an accessible name using aria-labelledby or aria-label, to make clear the type of navigation contained by each.